Lega Basket Serie A

 The Lega Basket Serie A (LBA) is a professional men's club basketball league that has been organised in Italy since 1920.
 Serie A is organised by Lega Basket, which is regulated by the Italian Basketball Federation (FIP).
 It is the highest-tier level of the Italian league system.
 The LBA plays under FIBA rules and currently consists of 16 teams, with the lowest-placed team relegated to the Serie A2 and replaced by the winner of the play-offs of that tier.

 A total of 99 teams have competed in the LBA since its inception.
-Seventeen teams have been crowned champions, with Olimpia Milano having won the title a record 28 times, and Virtus Bologna 16 times.
+Seventeen teams have been crowned champions, with Olimpia Milano having won the title a record 31 times, and Virtus Bologna 16 times.
 According to FIBA Europe's and Euroleague Basketball's national league coefficients, the LBA was the historically top ranked national domestic league in Europe, for the period 1958 to 2007.
 Today, the LBA is considered to be one of the top European national basketball leagues.
-Its clubs have won the most EuroLeague championships (13), the most FIBA Saporta Cups (15), and the most FIBA Korać Cups (10).
+Its clubs have won the second most EuroLeague championships (13), the most FIBA Saporta Cups (15), and the most FIBA Korać Cups (10).

 History

 First years

 The first men's basketball championship was held in Italy in 1920, organized by the Royal Italian National Gymnastics Federation and won by S.E.F.
 Costanza Milano, led by Carlo Andreoli.
-However, the first championship officially organized by the newly formed Italian Basketball Federation (FIP) was instead disputed in 1922.
+However, the first championship officially organized by the newly formed Italian Basketball Federation (FIP) was instead contested in 1922.
 During the first years, Milan's teams dominated the league: in the initial six seasons, there were five successes for Assi Milano and one for Internazionale Milano.
 Between 1928 and 1935, Ginnastica Roma and Ginnastica Triestina alternatively won the championship.

-In 1936, the championship was won by Olimpia Milano; the title was the first of 28 championships won by Olimpia over the decades.
+In 1936, the championship was won by Olimpia Milano; the title was the first of 31 championships won by Olimpia over the decades.
 The team, coached by Giannino Valli, won four consecutive championships, only interrupted by Trieste in 1939–1940 and 1940–1941.
 In 1941–42 and 1942–43, the title was won by Reyer Venezia, however, the following two seasons were never held, due to the break out of World War II on Italian soil.